jieyugao1/previous_course_projects/algorithm/data_structure/README.md

 A hash table is an effective data structure for implementing dictionaries.
 Under reasonable assumptions, the average time to search fro an element in a hash table is O(1).

+### Direct-address tables

-### Direct-address tables: simple technique that works well when the universe U of keys is reasonale small.
+This is a simple technique that works well when the universe U of keys is reasonale small.
 T[x.key] =x.
 Each of the operations, including search, insert and delete takes O(1) time.

 If U is large, storing a table T of size |U| may be impractical or impossible.